Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

-\leavevmode\\ In what follows, we shall describe some (relatively important) results of the present paper.
+In what follows, we shall describe some (relatively important) results of this paper.
 Let $p$ be a prime, $k$ an algebraically closed field of characteristic $p$, and $X$ a smooth projective variety over $k$ of dimension $n>0$.
-For a positive integer $\N$, denote by $X^{(\N)}$ the $\N$-th relative Frobenius twist of $X$ (cf. \S\,\ref{S1}), i.e., the base-change of $X$ via the $\N$-th iterate of the Frobenius automorphism of $k$.
-Denote also by $(\mr{PGL}_{n+1})^{(\N)}_X$ the sheaf on $X^{(\N)}$ represented by $\mr{PGL}_{n+1}$, which we think of as a sheaf on $X$ via the underlying homeomorphism of the $\N$-th relative Frobenius morphism $F_{X/k}^{(\N)} : X \migi X^{(\N)}$ (cf. \S\,\ref{S1}).
-Then, we define a {\it Frobenius-projective} {\it structure of level $\N$}, or an {\it $F^\N$-projective structure} for short, on $X$ (cf. Definition \ref{D0188} for the precise definition) as a maximal collection of \'{e}tale coordinate charts on $X$ forming a torsor modeled on $(\mr{PGL}_{n+1})^{(\N)}_X$.
-This is a central notion of the present paper that we regard as a positive characteristic analogue of a projective structure defined on a complex manifold.
-The local sections of $(\mr{PGL}_{n+1})^{(\N)}_X$ play the same role as projective transformations, which appears in the definition of a projective structure.
-Moreover, by an {\it $F^\infty$-projective structure}, we shall mean a compatible collection of $F^\N$-projective structures for various $\N$.
-In similar manners, we can define the respective ``affine'' versions, i.e., the notions of an {\it $F^\N$-affine structure} for every $\N \in \mbZ_{>0} \sqcup \{ \infty \}$.
+For a positive integer $\N$, denote by $X^{(\N)}$ the $\N$-th relative Frobenius twist of $X$ (cf. Section \ref{S1}), i.e., the base-change of $X$ via the $\N$-th iterate of the Frobenius automorphism of $k$.
+Denote also by $(\mr{PGL}_{n+1})^{(\N)}_X$ the sheaf on $X^{(\N)}$ represented by $\mr{PGL}_{n+1}$, which is considered as a sheaf on $X$ via the underlying homeomorphism of the $\N$-th relative Frobenius morphism $F_{X/k}^{(\N)} : X \migi X^{(\N)}$ (cf. Section \ref{S1}).

-The main purpose of the first half of the present paper is to examine the relationship with several other structures generalizing dormant $\mr{PGL}_2$-opers on a curve.
-The first one is called a {\it dormant indigenous} (resp., {\it affine-indigenous}) {\it $\mcD_{X}^{(\N-1)}$-module}, where $\N \in \mbZ_{>0}\sqcup \{ \infty\}$, defined by using Berthelot's sheaf of differential operators $\mcD_X^{(\N-1)}$ of level $\N-1$ (but the case of infinite level, i.e., the sheaf $\mcD_X^{(\infty)}$, is due to Grothendieck).
-On the other hand, the second one is called an {\it $F^\N$-indigenous} (resp., {\it $F^\N$-affine-indigenous}) {\it structure}, i.e., a certain principal bundle on $X^{(\N)}$ in the \'{e}tale topology equipped with an additional reduction structure.
-Both kinds of structures satisfy strict forms of Griffiths transversality, which capture their essential features.
-Regarding them, we provide certain bijective correspondences, as described in Theorem A later.
+We define a {\it Frobenius-projective} {\it structure of level $\N$}, or an {\it $F^\N$-projective structure} for short, on $X$ as a maximal collection of \'{e}tale coordinate charts on $X$ forming a torsor modeled on $(\mr{PGL}_{n+1})^{(\N)}_X$ (cf. Definition \ref{D0188} for the precise definition).
+The local sections of $(\mr{PGL}_{n+1})^{(\N)}_X$ play the same role as projective transformations, appearing in the definition of a projective structure.
+Moreover, an {\it $F^\infty$-projective structure} means a compatible collection of $F^\N$-projective structures for various $\N$.
+In a similar manner, one can define the ``affine'' versions, i.e., the notions of an {\it $F^\N$-affine structure} for various $\N \in \mbZ_{>0} \sqcup \{ \infty \}$.